 This post is a summary of some research on flossing.
-Before you yawn and go to sleep – think – what can be learnt from flossing about other habits and hence building a better work/home life?
+Before you yawn and go to sleep – think – what can be learned from flossing about other habits and hence building a better work/home life?

 At the start of the article the authors discuss the importance of automaticity i.e., once we have reached auto-pilot with habits – our conscious mind is no longer engaged, a cue leads to an action.
 We are also reminded of the link between intention and behaviours weakens as habits increase in their automaticity.
 This is another way of saying our conscious mind turns off after a habit is ’embedded’.
 This is a great thing for good habits, but a nightmare for bad ones.

 Something new in this article (for me at least) is the importance of memory.
-I, for one, never forget when I am trying to eat better, drink less and other painful things.
+I, for one, never forget when I am trying to eat better, drink less, and other painful things.
 However I do forget to take my iron supplements.
 It is a specific type of memory that is important here called ‘prospective memories’.
 Which is kinda like it sounds – remember to do something in the future, like take your iron pills tomorrow or stop after one glass.

 Placement matters too

-Tip: Imbed new habits inside existing routines, which will help ensure that memory is triggered, e.g. when I put down my tooth brush I remember to floss.
+Tip: Imbed new habits inside existing routines, which will help ensure that memory is triggered, e.g. when I put down my toothbrush I remember to floss.

 Next in the article things get pretty technical, but the gist of it is that it matters exactly where and how we embed a new habit into a routine to up the chance of success.
 To test their ideas the researchers paid 50 people thirty pounds to floss daily.